reivaxy/e-nableHandWearMonitor/README.md

 <kbd><img src="https://raw.githubusercontent.com/reivaxy/e-nableHandWearMonitor/master/resources/fileContent.png" width="200px"></kbd>

-I had no issue recording 15695 lines, in a 223K file.
+I had no issue recording 15695 lines, in a 223K file (at the time, only the day was saved instead of the full date).

 Each entry is composed of the date, then the hour, minute, second, then the state: 0 means device not worn, 1 means device worn.
 The actual level of the sensor is then added to the line, to help troubleshoot, if necessary.